(See below for what you should know about copyright.)

 Judging Criteria

-The panel of judges who will pick the winners will rate each qualified video based on these five equally weighted criteria (20% each):
+The panel of judges who will pick the winners will rate each qualified video based on these criteria:

 The decisions of the judges are final.